AkibDa/FirstPR/backend/README.md

 # FirstPR (Backend)

 FirstPR is an AI-powered multi-agent system designed to act as an "AI Mentor" for beginner open-source contributors.
-Instead of relying on persistent memory or expensive cloud APIs, FirstPR dynamically ingests any GitHub repository on demand, builds a structure-aware index, and uses a team of local AI agents to explain codebases, estimate issue difficulty, and provide actionable contribution paths.
+Instead of relying on persistent memory or expensive cloud APIs, FirstPR dynamically ingests any GitHub repository on demand, builds a structure-aware index, and uses a team of local AI agents to explain codebases, answer questions, estimate issue difficulty, and provide actionable contribution paths.

 This backend is built for **100% local, privacy-first execution**, highly optimized for Apple Silicon (M-series) or local AMD/NVIDIA GPUs using Ollama.